akermen/.hammerspoon/README.md

 - number of grid columns for selected screen
 - row index where application window's left-top corner located
 - column index where application window's left-top corner located
-- row width, how wide is applicaton window
+- row width, how wide is application window
-- column width, how tall is applicaton window
+- column width, how tall is application window

 **`applications`:** The list of different workspace applications to be launched using single macro (key binding).